Discover the Silent-Night-Land

 Day 1 – Upper Austria

 Hochburg-Ach – visit the memorial house with the original weaving loom where Franz Xaver Gruber learnt how to become a weaver.
 There is also the “Franz-Xaver-Gruber-path-of-peace” which ends at the Gothic Parish Church with the “Franz-Xaver-Gruber-memorial-organ”.
 Each station of the path shows a verse of the song and symbolises the difficult times during the creation of “Silent Night!
 Holy Night!”.
+Here you can discover all about Hochburg-Ach in Upper Austria.
+In Upper Austria, there are two more Silent-Night-Locations namely Ried im Innkreis and Steyr.

 Day 2 – SalzburgerLand